Trams in Cannes

-Trams in Cannes was a tram public transit system in the French city of Cannes.
-The tramway opened in 1900 and ended operation in 1933.
+The Tramway de Cannes was a tramway system in the French city of Cannes.The tramway operated in 1900 and stopped in 1933.

-At the end of the 19th century, Cannes' population went on increasing and several public transport projects appeared.
-The first was a horse-drawn omnibus serving Cannes from 1874.
+At the end of the XIXth, Cannes' population went on increasing and several public transport projects appeared.
+The first was a horse drawn omnibus serving Cannes from 1874.
 These buses operated until the arrival of the tramway in 1899.

 The 8 February 1898, after many municipal debates, the Compagnie des Tramways de Cannes (CTC), a subsidiary of the Omnium Lyonnais, and on 3 January 1899 and 20 February 1900 two decrees declared the utility of a line from La Bocca to Golfe-Juan and from Antibes to Vallauris (via Golfe-Juan).

 Network

 The network of lines spread over 20.24km.
 The main line ran parallel to the Mediterranean, leaving La Bocca, traversed Cannes by the Rue Félix Faure, Route d'Antibes then skirted the seaside towards Golfe-Juan et Antibes.
 The Cannet line began on Place Félix Faure, then reached the PLM station by the Rue de la Gare and the Boulevard Carnot.
-The Vallauris line started at Vallauris Church, joined the Route de Golfe-Juan and ended at the Gare de Golfe-Juan (Golfe Juan railway station).
+The Vallauris line started at Vallauris Church, joined the Route de Golfe-Juan and ended at the Gare de Golfe-Juan.